 The addition of silicon is common in decorative brass and bronze, as these are frequently cast.
-There are also a variety of metals that can be introduced to copper in addition to zinc or tin to further change the resulting alloy’s properties.
-Bronze is stronger and more structural than brass and is the copper alloy that is most commonly mixed with additional metals.
+A variety of metals can be introduced to copper in addition to zinc or tin to change the resulting alloy’s properties further.
+Bronze is stronger and more structural than brass alloys and is the copper alloy that is most commonly mixed with other metals.

 Some of the more common of these elements and the properties they lend to bronze can be viewed in the table below.

 Frequently, multiple additives are added to create special-purpose bronzes.
 For example, manganese, aluminum, and lead are often found together in the bronzes that are used in aerospace engine bearings.
-Additionally, there is a range of bronzes that incorporate different percentages of aluminum and may also include iron and zinc, the latter of which defines an alloy as brass.
-The confusion between bronze and brass owes to the fact that the lines are so easily and so frequently blurred.
+Additionally, a range of bronzes incorporate different percentages of aluminum and may also include iron and zinc, the latter of which defines an alloy as brass.
+The confusion between brass vs bronze owes to the fact that the lines are so easily and so frequently blurred.

 Understanding the Difference Between Brass and Bronze

-The difference between brass and bronze is often determined by their uses.
-Brass with its brighter luster tends to be used for ornamental or decorative purposes more often than bronze.
-Also, the addition of zinc makes for a finer-grained copper alloy that is more easily and precisely machined, making brass the preferred choice for gearings that must make minute micrometer or smaller adjustments.
+Their uses often determine the difference between bronze and brass.
+Brass, with its brighter luster, is often used for ornamental or decorative purposes than bronze.
+Also, adding zinc makes for a finer-grained copper alloy that is more easily and precisely machined, making brass the preferred choice for gearings that must make minute micrometers or smaller adjustments.
 This means that decorative lighting and precision microscope gearings are made of the same alloy.